 Tobacco use harms nearly every part of the body.

-Short-term health risks
+Short term health risks

-- Coughing, shortness of breath, difficulty breathing
+- Coughing, shortness of breath, more prone to chest infections,

 - Increased heart rate and blood pressure

-Longer-term health risks
+Longer term health risks

 - Lung diseases, like asthma, emphysema, and chronic obstructive pulmonary disease